 If we use the tokens (dynamic content window) to set up these values/configurations, the Logic App designer is smart enough to replace the spaces with underscores.
 However:

-• if we are using them inside Expressions, sometimes we need to set up these names manually.
+- If we are using them in Expressions, we sometimes need to set these names up manually.

-Trust me that this is just an annoying and time-consuming task after a while.
-For this reason, my team and I decided to create a simple and basic tool that translates the action name that you provide by its equivalent in the Code View.
+Trust me, this is just an annoying and time-consuming task.
+For this reason, my team and I decided to create a simple tool that translates the action name you provide to its equivalent in the Code View.

 It is simple and stupid, and I love it!